beard-crosby/photo-app-frontend/README.md

-This is a React project using a minimal amount of dependencies while maintaining a non convoluted or inconvenient work flow.
+Photo App is a React project using a minimal amount of dependencies while maintaining a non convoluted or inconvenient work flow.

+This photo-app-frontend repository is designed in conjunction with the photo-app-backend repository by Beard-Crosby.

 Setup: